csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - tensor product representation = TPR
     - [TPR slides](https://www.mit.edu/~jda/teaching/6.884/slides/oct_02.pdf)
     - TPR of a structure is the sum of the TPR of its constituents
-      - tensor product operation allows constiuents to be uniquely identified, even after the sum (if roles are linearly independent)
+      - tensor product operation allows constituents to be uniquely identified, even after the sum (if roles are linearly independent)
   - in addition to K, Q, V, also add a role-vector
     - do element-wise multiplication of outputted vector with role-vector
   - TPR built as tensor product of 2 vectors: